-The aftermath of the Summer 2020 anti-racism protests sparked international conversation on the urgency of racial justice for Black, Indigenous and People of Colour, a conversation that continues today.
+The aftermath of the Summer 2020 anti-racism protests sparked an international conversation on the urgency of racial justice for Black, Indigenous and People of Colour, a conversation that continues today.
 As we reflect on how to be anti-racist and how to decolonize our societies, we must discuss the importance of education in achieving this.
 I believe that highlighting the histories and cultures of marginalized groups in the education system is essential to creating a truly anti-racist society.
 Finding resources to begin incorporating these ideas into classrooms can be daunting for many.

 This post attempts to highlight a handful of Indigenous education-related resources that can help guide teachers in creating anti-racist lessons and activities that highlight the importance of reconciliation with Indigenous peoples.
+It is important to seek authentic, local resources and avoid ‘pan-Indigenous’ perspectives.

 Cultural Maps: